 - 6.4.1.
-Referees and Judges must wear the following attire:

-- White, short-sleeved, button-down collared shirt, tucked into trousers; long sleeves can be exceptionally approved by the Technical Delegate

-- Black bow tie

-- Black trousers (no denim)

-- Black sport shoes (no heels)

-- Surgical gloves
+Referees and Judges must wear the following attire: - White, short-sleeved, button-down collared shirt, tucked into trousers; long sleeves can be exceptionally approved by the Technical Delegate - o Black bow tie - o Black trousers (no denim) - Black sport shoes (no heels) - Surgical gloves - 6.4.2.
+Referees and Judges may wear a black belt. - 6.4.3.
+Referees and Judges may wear a hijab. - 6.4.2.6.4.4.

-- 6.4.2.
 Referees and Judges may be mandated to wear different attire by the Event Rules or by World Boxing.